-Other than the compensation arrangements with directors and executive officers and the consulting agreement entered into with Dr. Guyer in connection with his departure effective as of the close of business on the date of the 2021 annual meeting described elsewhere in this proxy statement, since January 1, 2020, we have not been party to any transactions with executive officers, directors or affiliates of our executive directors or directors, or with holders of more than 5% of our voting securities or their affiliates at the time the transaction was entered into.
+Other than the compensation arrangements with directors and executive officers and the consulting agreement entered into with Dr. Guyer in connection with his departure from our board of directors, since January 1, 2021, we have not been party to any transactions with executive officers, directors or affiliates of our executive directors or directors, or with holders of more than 5% of our voting securities or their affiliates at the time the transaction was entered into.
 For a description of the consulting agreement with Dr. Guyer, see "Material Terms of Employment - Dr. Guyer's Transition to Senior Advisor".